A College Co-Ed Was Fatally Stabbed in the Library at Penn State. Over Five Decades Later, Who Killed Her Remains a Mystery.

 Everything was seemingly normal inside the library.
 Aardsma placed her purse, jacket and a book inside one of the many carrel desks designed for privacy and peace while studying before walking to the card catalog.
 She found what she was looking for and descended down to the level two stacks at 4:30 p.m.
 Dean Brungart, an assistant supervisor, saw a woman in a red dress in an aisle, presumably seeking the correct text.
 Two young men stood in a nearby row.
 There was nothing out of the ordinary, it seemed, yet the serenity of the library was about to be broken most tragically.

-Ten minutes later, witness Richard Allen claimed to have heard a man and woman talking as he used a photocopier, unable to make out anything and not be alarmed by the volume or tone.
-Just moments later, there was a tremendous crash, and a young man came "barrelling" past him, Allen describing him as young and likely a student.
+Ten minutes later, witness Richard Allen claimed to have heard a man and woman talking as he used a photocopier, unable to make out anything and not alarmed by the volume or tone.
+Just moments later, there was a tremendous crash, and a young man came "barreling" past him, Allen describing the person as young and likely a student.
 Two others saw the man, describing him as around 6-feet tall and 185lbs, wearing khaki slacks, a tie and a sports jacket.
 He had brown hair and possibly glasses.
 As he ran, he shouted, "That girl needs help!"

-On that, he was undoubtedly correct.
+About that, he was undoubtedly correct.
 The commotion had been Aardsma desperately gripping onto a bookshelf and pulling the books onto the floor as she took her last breaths.
-She had been stabbed just once, straight through the left breast, severing her pulmonary artery and entering the right ventricle of her heart.
+She had been stabbed just once, straight through the left breast, severing her pulmonary artery, the blade entering the right ventricle of her heart.

 Aardsma was placed on a stretcher and removed from the library before being taken to the Health Center on campus as medics continued CPR.
 When she arrived at the center, more senior staff observed the blood and ordered CPR to stop.
 Cutting her attire away, they found the stab wound.
 She was pronounced dead at 5:19 p.m., around 30 minutes after the stabbing.

 While 5:19 p.m. was the official time of death, the coroner found that Aardsma had died just five minutes after being stabbed, her chest cavity filling with blood, causing her to essentially drown.
 There had been no sexual assault, and other bruising likely came from her falling to the floor.
-Despite the shout that she needed help from her attacker, it was Dr. Thomas Magnani's view the killer had intentionally aimed for the heart, and he was right-handed.
+Despite the shout that she needed help from her attacker, it was the view of Dr. Thomas Magnani that the killer had intentionally aimed for the heart, and he was right-handed.

 THE INVESTIGATION

-Setting up base at the Boucke Building, 35 state troopers were assigned to the case, interviewing hundreds of suspects and combing the entire campus to find the murder weapon believed to be a 3 to 4 inches long hunting knife.
+Setting up base at the Boucke Building, 35 state troopers were assigned to the case, interviewing hundreds of suspects and combing the entire campus to find the murder weapon believed to be a 3- to 4-inch long hunting knife.
 The search produced nothing despite a $25,000 reward being offered.

-Hampering the investigation was the crime scene had been severely compromised before the inquiry could even start.
-After being stabbed, Aardsma involuntarily lost control of her bladder and urinated.
-Not knowing a crime had happened, library staff cleaned up the mess and restacked the shelves as the victim was taken out on the stretcher.
-When the police came to look, it was almost as if nothing had transpired.
-The only evidence found was away from the scene of the stabbing and located on the stairs to the level three stacks, comprising of just three drops of blood of the same type as Aardsma.
+Hampering the investigation was the fact the crime scene had been severely compromised before the inquiry could even start.
+After she was stabbed, Aardsma involuntarily lost control of her bladder.
+Not knowing a crime had occurred, library staff cleaned up the mess and restacked the shelves as the victim was taken out on the stretcher.
+When the police came to investigate, it was almost as if nothing had transpired.
+The only evidence found was away from the scene of the stabbing and located on the stairs to the level-three stacks: just three drops of blood of the same type as Aardsma.

-What led to the murder is almost entirely open to speculation, yet it seems essential that there was no scream or cry, and the overheard conversation by Allen was not said to have been harsh.
-Given the position of the wound, she was clearly approached from the front in a very narrow row that didn't allow people to pass without turning sideways.
+What led to the murder is almost entirely open to speculation, yet it seemed essential that there was no screaming or crying, and the overheard conversation was not said to have been harsh.
+Given the position of the wound, the victim was clearly approached from the front in a very narrow row that didn't allow people to pass without turning sideways, according to police.
 She did not try to escape or call out, and it seems likely that the deadly single blow may have come as a complete surprise.
-The likelihood is that she knew her killer.
+It's possible that she knew her killer.

 Given her attire, many have speculated that Aardsma agreed to meet with somebody at the library.
 Speaking with PennLive, fellow English student Linda Marsa said, "That would have definitely been out of character for Betsy.
 She was pretty casual, if not necessarily hip in the way she dressed.
 A dress and white cotton shirt on a cold November day to do research in the stacks?
 That's not normal."